JosephYostos/Compliance-workshop/06-Audit/assignment.md

 Audit Timeline
 ===============

-Policy Audit logs are accessible through the Calico Cloud UI directly through the Timeline feature.
+Policy Audit logs are accessible through the Calico Cloud directly through the Timeline feature.
 To view these logs:

 1. Open the `Timeline` page from the left navigation menu.